Entry point: Programming languages

 In many programming languages, the main function is where a program starts its execution.
 It enables high-level organization of the program's functionality, and typically has access to the command arguments given to the program when it was executed.

 The main function is generally the first programmer-written function that runs when a program starts, and is invoked directly from the system-specific initialization contained in the runtime environment (crt0 or equivalent).
 However, some languages can execute user-written functions before main runs, such as the constructors of C++ global objects.

 In other languages, notably many interpreted languages, execution begins at the first statement in the program.

 A non-exhaustive list of programming languages follows, describing their way of defining the main entry point:

 APL

 In APL, when a workspace is loaded, the contents of "quad LX" (latent expression) variable is interpreted as an APL expression and executed.

 C and C++

-In C and C++, the function prototype of the main function looks like one of the following:
+In C and C++, the function prototype of the main function must be equivalent to one of the following: